Radiation Stay Time Calculator Skip to main content

 • Does not model variable dose rates during a task.
 Use segment-based calculations for complex time-motion scenarios.

 • Does not track cumulative dose across multiple entries or tasks.
-The user must enter prior accumulated dose manually.
+Use official dosimetry records for prior accumulated dose.

 • Does not distinguish between deep dose equivalent (DDE) and shallow dose equivalent (SDE).